 Both men and women see a precipitous decline in fertility in their late thirties.
 For some, the decline begins earlier.
 If you're already struggling to get pregnant, time is of the essence.
 The underlying cause of your infertility could be getting steadily worse.
 For instance, pelvic inflammatory disease can quickly progress until it destroys fertility.
 Likewise, minor hormonal imbalances are easier and cheaper to fix before they have time to throw your entire system out of whack.
 And if you're suffering from a premature decline in fertility, the longer you wait, the less likely a successful pregnancy will become.

 You don't have to spend years waiting.
 You don't deserve to let money stand in your way.
-The Center of Reproductive Medicine offers a variety of proven options.
+The Center of Reproductive Medicine in Houston, Texas offers a variety of proven options.
 We provide compassionate, cutting-edge service and financial counseling that addresses your needs.
 Let us help you chart a course to parenthood.